nikki-b/mean_authetication/readme.md

 Modified from https://scotch.io/tutorials/easy-node-authentication-setup-and-local.
 For a detailed step-by-step, follow the scotch.io tutorial.

-My version will use local, Facebook, Twitter, and Google login/reg - with the full MEAN stack (including the AngularJS part).
+This version will use local, Facebook, Twitter, and Google login/reg - with the full MEAN stack (including the AngularJS part).
 The file structure will NOT match the scotch tutorial as I have modified it quite a bit while building.
+###Current Status: Integrating Angular.
+All logins working, accounts can be linked/unlinked.

 ##Don't forget the auth.js file!